gmar84/data-pipeline/README.md

 - urllib3
 - socket

-### Step 1 - Data Extraction
+### Step 1 - Dates and Billing Cycles Setup

-By using the Selenium Chromedriver library, the program logs into the EHR system, navigates the GUI, and downloads the CSV data file.
-Here is how that is done:
-1. By entering Developer mode in the web browser, locating the id element for fields and buttons allows me to locate and interact the various navigation elements
-    - Example: The following code sets up the driver object
-      ```python
-      driver = webdriver.Chrome()
-      ```
-    - Then, we can use the driver to locate and interact with the button that is labeled 'Billing':
-      ```python
-      driver.find_element(By.LINK_TEXT, "Billing").click()
-      ```
-    - We can also tell it to enter data into fields, such as dates, or other necessary input to filter our data set.
-    - Example: The following code finds the start and end date fields, then inputs the necessary dates
-      ```python
-      driver.find_element(By.ID, 'datefield-1865-inputEl').send_keys(start_date)
-      driver.find_element(By.ID, 'datefield-1867-inputEl').send_keys(end_date)
-      ```

-2. start_date and end_date are calling custom defined functions written to determine which dates to use, based on our organization's billing cycles.
+1. start_date and end_date are calling custom defined functions written to determine which dates to use, based on our organization's billing cycles.
    - Example: I wrote the following code to set up date and time functions:

     ```python